clintonskakun/dunst-confirm/README.md

 # 🔔 dunst-confirm

-Mouseless setup using Dunst.
+Confirmation alets with Dunst + keybinds.
 For the rest of who use WM setups and don't want to install all kinds of deps.

-I use this script because I dind't like that swaynag forces you to click "Yes" instead of having a keyboard bind.
+I use this script because I didn't like that swaynag forces you to click "Yes" instead of having a keyboard bind.

 ## ⚙️ Installation